UofT-DSI/production/lessons/part_1/production_1_introduction.md

 + Complex patterns

     - There are patterns to learn, and they are complex.
-    - ML solutions are only useful if there are patterns.
+    - ML solutions are only helpful if there are patterns.
     - Simple patterns could be learned, but the cost of applying ML may be unreasonable.